Tod Inlet in Gowlland Tod Provincial Park

 SNIDCEL Place of Blue Grouse signTod Inlet is a historically significant area as it was a traditional place used by the W̱SÁNEĆ (Saanich) First Nation.
 It was called SṈIDȻEȽ, (pronounced ‘sneed-kwith’) which means, “place of the Blue Grouse”, a symbol meaning the land was plentiful.
 This was an important area for gathering edible and medicinal plants and building materials.
 Culturally modified trees (Western Red Cedar) can be seen along edges of the trail.

-Limestone was discovered here in the late 1800’s and started the industrial use of this area which later became the foundation for Butchart Gardens, created in the remnants of the exhausted limestone quarry.
+Limestone was discovered here in the late 1800’s and started the industrial use of the area.
+Later, this became the foundation for Butchart Gardens created in the remnants of the exhausted limestone quarry.
 The Butchart family purchased the land in the early 1900s and established the Vancouver Portland Cement Company.
-Quarrying here continued until 1912 until the limestone was exhausted and the plant was moved to Bamberton, across the Saanich Inlet.
+Quarrying here continued until 1912 until the limestone was exhausted and the plant was moved to Bamberton across Saanich Inlet.

 Tod Creek Dam